What's New

 • The Vanished Kingdom: The War of the Maps by Jonathan Auxier

-The War of the Maps is the third book in Jonathan Auxier’s The Vanished Kingdom series, following Peter Nimble and His Fantastic Eyes and Sophie Quire and the Last Storyguard.
-It’s a middle-grade fantasy adventure where Peter Nimble and Sophie Quire fight against the “League of Maps,” a group trying to erase magic from the world, leading to an epic conflict between magic and reason.
-The book continues the story from the previous installments, featuring the same characters and world, and is recommended to be read in sequence.
+Book Cover of The Vanished Kingdom -The War of the Maps by Jonathan Auxier The War of the Maps is the third book in Jonathan Auxier’s The Vanished Kingdom series, following Peter Nimble and His Fantastic Eyes and Sophie Quire and the Last Storyguard.
+It’s a middle-grade fantasy adventure in which Peter Nimble and Sophie Quire fight the “League of Maps,” a group seeking to erase magic from the world, culminating in an epic conflict between magic and reason.
+The book continues the story from earlier installments, features the same characters and world, and reads best in sequence.

 About the Author